 The principal hermeneutical task in the theologies of liberation is to render the biblical texts relevant and useful in the ongoing struggle to liberate the oppressed.
 Indeed, the acid test of whether or not a passage is revelatory and authoritative has become the question of how well it serves-or fails to serve-the movement toward sociocultural liberation.
 [African-American writer James] Cone has insisted, for example, that "any message that is not related to the liberation of the poor in a society is not Christ's message.
-Any theology that is indifferent to the theme of liberation is not Christian theology.18 either unlike them or less financially endowed.
+Any theology that is indifferent to the theme of liberation is not Christian theology.18

+In response to the challenge posed by ideological theology, representational research would agree that the Bible commands individuals to address the needs of those either unlike them or less financially endowed.
 However to see the Bible primarily as a document for social change is to contexualize it as a patient to those concerns.
-Feminist readings in particular, according to Aichele, exists to "unseat or destabilize the reigning modes of interpretation,"19 (which on the surface would also be a goal of representational research); but we would not do so as ideological readers would who assume the Text is "open to meaning" that "cannot be determined absolutely."20 If Aichele is correct, saying that dominant readings do not admit to political interests; we would concede that representational research, far from dominant, claims so as well: It has no political agenda.
+Feminist readings in particular, according to Aichele, exists to "unseat or destabilize the reigning modes of interpretation," (which on the surface would also be a goal of representational research); but we would not do so as ideological readers would who assume the Text is

+"open to meaning" that "cannot be determined absolutely."
+If Aichele is correct, saying that dominant readings do not admit to political interests; we would concede that representational research, far from dominant, claims so as well: It has no political agenda.
 In fact, by seeking pan-temporal, acultural generalizations, it levels the playing field, so to speak, between genders, races, and economic classes.